 The basis for ad valorem taxation is the fair market value, as determined by the Fulton County Board of Assessors.
 The tax is levied on the assessed value of the property which is established at 40% of the fair market value (unless otherwise specified by law).
 The amount of tax is determined by the tax millage rate.

-The city’s millage rate for 2012 (fiscal year 2013) is the same as the prior year at 5.750 mills while funding debt service on the voter approved City Center bonds and $2.4 million for a new recurring capital program (e.g. milling & resurfacing of city streets, traffic equipment maintenance, etc.).
+The city’s millage rate for 2013 (fiscal year 2014) is the same as the prior year at 5.75 mills while funding a contribution towards the Gwinnett Technical College Alpharetta campus ($4 million financed over 20 years) and $2.4 million for a recurring capital program (e.g. milling & resurfacing of city streets, traffic equipment maintenance, etc.).

-The city provides a $40,000 homestead exemption that saves our homeowners over $2.6 million annually (e.g. equates to a 1.8 mill reduction for the average homeowner).
+The city provides a $40,000 homestead exemption that saves our homeowners over $2.6 million annually (e.g. equates to a 1.6 mill reduction for the average homeowner).
+The city’s homestead exemption is more than double the amounts offered from our companion cities and goes great lengths in keeping Alpharetta an affordable place to live and raise a family.

 To qualify, property owners must own and occupy their home as their permanent residence as of January 1st of the current year.
 Applications for homestead exemptions may be submitted any time during the year; however, in order to be eligible for the current year, property owners filing homestead must apply by April 1st of the year in which the exemption is sought.
 Applications received after April 1st will become eligible the following year.
 Property owners already receiving the exemption do not need to reapply unless there is a change in ownership, deed type, or if the owner becomes eligible for a larger exemption.